jozavala-msft/data-accelerator/Local-Tutorial-9-Reference-data.md

  - Open your Flow and go to the Reference tab
  - Add a new CSV/TSV file <br/>
 ![Add Reference file](./tutorials/images/referenceadd.png)
- - Given a csv file that looks as such:
+ - Given a csv file that looks as such:<br/>
 ![Add Reference file](./tutorials/images/referencetemp.png)
  - Set up your CSV by setting up:
     - Alias: this will be how to use the reference data in your query